Posted on October 23, 2025 by Sean M. Wood

 The work is being fully funded by Pineda who jokingly called it “Dr. Pineda’s Scholarship for Wayward Rocket Students.”

 “It’s an investment,” he said.
-“I’m the adviser for the rocket club and these students have been active participants in the club for years.
-I consider this like a seed grand and once we build up momentum and get the word out there that we’re doing this at UT San Antonio we’ll get more corporate sponsorships that can support this long term.”
+“I’m the adviser for the rocket club and these students have been active participants and team players in the club for years.
+They have also taken multiple courses with me and so I know their technical strengths and capabilities.
+You need great project management and engineering skills to pull this off.
+I consider this like a seed grant and once we build up momentum and get the word out there that we’re doing this at UT San Antonio we’ll get more corporate sponsorships that can support this long term.”

 Other Texas schools have built liquid-fueled engines and had successful test-fires, according to Pineda, but he’s not aware of any university-affiliated projects that have had successful launches.
 He said some groups have launched hybrid rockets with liquid oxidizers and solid fuel.

 “That’s not quite what we’re doing,” Pineda said.
-“The bi-propellant liquid is most related to what’s used in launch vehicles in the industry.
+“The bi-propellant liquid architecture is most closely related to what’s used in launch vehicles in the industry, and reusable launch vehicle development is one of the biggest drivers of growth for these companies, especially those in Texas.
 So, we’d like to be the first group in Texas.
-But I don’t think a lot of people know that we’re doing this.
+But I don’t think a lot of people know that we’re in this race.
 We’re kind of like the dark horse.”